DIY Kids: Tabletop Puppet Theatre for under $5

 6. Slit the book covering across the centre opening, trim excess and again make small cuts and fold the book covering tightly back.

-7. Because I am a perfectionist and to make the inside neat and tidy, I covered the stage area with a contrasting coloured book covering.
+7. To make the inside neat and tidy, I covered the stage area with a contrasting coloured book covering.

 8. Now for the fun part, decorating!
 As I was trying for a circus tent look, I used thin, red electrical tape to make stripes.
 This tape came in a pack, two rolls each of four colours for $2 from the $2 shop.